-Just the basics – an overview – of the key points you need to know about Gen Z consumers.
+An overview of the key points you need to know about Gen Z consumers.

-If you don’t have the time to read through several posts on the topic of Gen Z consumers, then this post brings to attention some important aspects about Generation Z that you – as a marketer – need to know.
+If you don’t have the time to read through my previous posts on the topic of Gen Z consumers, then this post is for you.
+It highlights the most important aspects about Generation Z that you need to know to market to them.

-But if you can spare some time, then you might want to take a look at the following series of posts on Gen Z marketing for a more complete understanding of this next generation of consumers.
+But if you can spare some time, then you might want to take a look at the following posts for a more complete understanding of this next generation of consumers.